matheus208/mongoid-pending-changes/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/matheus208/mongoid-pending_changes.

 ## TODO list
- * Create a class to represent a "Change" (instead of using arrays
+ * Create a class to represent a "Change" (instead of using arrays)
- * Have certain array fields to be "appendable".
-E.g.: an Array storing telephones flagged as appendable would behave differently regarding changes.
+ * Make `appendable` work for Hashes.
-   Instead of pushing another Array to replace it, we could append an object that will be pushed to the end instead.
+ * Create options for `appendable`, like: whether or not it merges two arrays (or it just appends the second array to the first, creating a nested array), how to make a change remove or replace the field, instead of appending to it, etc...
  * Have a conversion modifier parameter when applying changes.
 E.g.: when applying change, pass a block that will receive the change data as a parameter, and could modify it (useful for converting between different versions maybe?)
  * Test if it works on relations.
-(I.e. changing a relation with a change)
+(I.e. change with a relation swap)
  * Enforce type on changes.
  * ...
 Complete the TODO list